awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-ssm-agent.md

    	</outputs>
    ```

-1. Save your changes\.
+1. Save your changes, and then restart the SSM Agent or the instance\.

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. Choose **Logs**, and then choose your log group\.
-The log stream for SSM Agent log file data is organized by instance ID\.
+1. Choose **Logs**, and then choose your log group\. \(The log stream for SSM Agent log file data is organized by instance ID\.\)